josefkrajkar/Crayons/README.md

 [It is alive! :)](http://krajkar-tests.surge.sh/)

 TODO list:
-- upload the proper repository for easier cloning and testing
+- upload the proper repository for easier cloning and testing - Done :)
 - draw lines instead of small squares and compare the results with the current output
 - implement pallete with colors (10 colors max)
 - implement tool for chosing the size of paintbrush (1px - 5px)